290Priyansh/DSA/README.md

-# Data Structures & Algorithms  (Daily Practice)
+# Data Structures & Algorithms (Practice Repository)

-This repository documents my **daily practice of Data Structures and Algorithms**, with a focus on consistency, clarity, and conceptual understanding.
+This repository documents my **ongoing practice of Data Structures and Algorithms**, with an emphasis on **problem-solving fundamentals, clarity of thought, and consistency**.

-Instead of uploading all solved problems at once, I add **one problem per day**, starting with **Arrays**, and gradually covering other core DSA topics.
-This approach helps reinforce patterns, improve problem-solving depth, and build long-term retention.
+I began practicing DSA on LeetCode prior to creating this repository.
+This GitHub repository was started later as a place to **organize and track solutions**, including both **new problems and selected solutions from earlier practice**.

+As a result, the order of problems in this repository does **not strictly reflect the chronological order of learning or difficulty**.

 ---

-## 📅 Learning Strategy
+## 📅 Practice Approach

-- One problem uploaded per day
-- Problems grouped by topic/pattern
+- Solutions are added incrementally over time
+- Includes a mix of newly solved problems and previously solved ones
-- Emphasis on understanding over volume
+- Focus is on understanding and correctness rather than upload order
-- Regular refactoring as concepts mature
+- Code may be revisited and refined as concepts mature

 ---

-## 🧩 Topics (in progress)
+## 🧩 Problem Coverage

-- Arrays
+Problems in this repository span multiple core DSA areas, such as:

-- Strings
+- Arrays & Strings
-- Two Pointers
-- Sliding Window
 - Hashing
+- Two Pointers / Sliding Window
 - Stack & Queue
 - Trees (DFS / BFS)
 - Recursion & Backtracking
 - Binary Search
 - Dynamic Programming

-> Topics will be unlocked progressively as part of structured learning.
+Problems are **not strictly organized by topic, difficulty, or upload sequence**, as the repository reflects real practice rather than a guided course structure.

 ---

 ## 🧠 Solution Philosophy

 Each solution focuses on:
+- Correct interpretation of the problem statement
-- Identifying the underlying pattern
+- Identifying the key idea or pattern
-- Writing clean, readable code
+- Writing clear and maintainable code
-- Handling edge cases explicitly
+- Explicit handling of edge cases
+- Reasonable time and space complexity

+---

+## 📌 Note

+This repository is maintained primarily for:
+- Tracking personal problem-solving work
+- Sharing solutions with interviewers
+- Reflecting genuine learning progression rather than curated presentation